What is Key Person Life Insurance?

 The money can be used to recruit and train someone who can replace the key person and take on their responsibilities.

-This is particularly paramount, since businesses generally invest a lot of time and money to train and groom employees for key positions.
-If something were to happen to such key people, the company again has to invest a great deal of resources to find a suitable replacement for them.
+This is particularly paramount since businesses generally invest a lot of time and money to train and groom employees for key positions.
+If something were to happen to such key people, the company again has to invest a lot of resources to find a suitable replacement for them.

 It is not a difficult task for large organizations since they have a large talent pool to choose from and the resources to train and groom up-and-comers for top positions (though it still can be difficult for large companies).